danscotson/ScaleBarIT/README.md

 ## How can I get started?
 - **Download the installer from the repository**.
 While the code has been written in MATLAB, the app is a standalone installation which does not require MATLAB software to use.
-- Download the Matlab 2025a Runtime installer from here: **https://uk.mathworks.com/products/compiler/matlab-runtime.html** to ensure the app works.
+- Download the Matlab 2025b Runtime installer from here: **https://uk.mathworks.com/products/compiler/matlab-runtime.html** to ensure the app works (this should be included during installation but please download separately if not!).

 ## App Customisation
 - **The default_settings.txt is a text file to customise the app default settings**.
 For example, prefer Arial font over Calibri, size 20 over 16 or like your scale bars with a particular colour - all of this can be customised in this file.